-WASHINGTON - Today, Rep. Mac Thornberry (R-TX), Chairman of the House Armed Services Committee, made the following opening statement, as prepared for delivery, at the Full Committee's hearing entitled, "Readying the U.S. Military for Future Warfare" For testimony and other information and to watch the hearing click here.
+WASHINGTON, DC - Today, Rep. Mac Thornberry (R-TX), Chairman of the House Armed Services Committee, made the following opening statement, as prepared for delivery, at the Full Committee's hearing entitled, "Readying the U.S. Military for Future Warfare" For testimony and other information and to watch the hearing click here.

 "The Committee meets today to hear perspectives on the future nature of warfare.